Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: The Proposed Method

+Fig. \ref{fig:clusters} visualizes $\pmb{S_{A}}$ and $\pmb{S_{B}}$.
+We find that $\pmb{S_{A}}$ (4-th column) lacks specific meaningful semantics comparing to $\pmb{S_{B}}$ (3rd column).
+We choose $k=4$ (2nd column) for its more accurate semantic decomposition.
+Specifically, we utilize masks derived from $\pmb{S_{B}}$ for attributes like ``Hair Color'', ``Gender'' and ``Age''.
+For other localized attributes, we rely on pre-defined fixed rectangular masks for each facial image, given the well-aligned nature of the training faces.
+Fig.~\ref{fig:mask} shows all masks.
+With these masks, we define the non-target region as $\pmb{M}$ and target region as $1-\pmb{M}$.
+As shown in the right of Fig.~\ref{fig:model}, we obtain: $\pmb{I}_{r}$, $\pmb{I}^{n}_{r}$, $\pmb{I}_{e}$, $\pmb{I}_{e}^{n}$, and an initial latent code $\pmb{w}_{e}$.
+Given the corresponding optimization objection, we aim to find an optimal latent code $\pmb{\hat w}_{e}$, corresponding image $\pmb{\hat I}_{e}$ and normal map $\pmb{\hat I}_{e}^{n}$.

-Specifically, our objection functions are attribute-specific, consisting of two parts: geometry consistency loss and texture consistency loss.
-As shown in the right of Fig.~\ref{fig:model2}, our texture and geometry consistency optimization objection is defined as:
+Specifically, our objective functions are attribute-specific, comprising mask-based texture consistency loss and mask-based geometry consistency loss.
+Illustrated on the right side of Fig.~\ref{fig:model}, our optimization objective for geometry ($\mathcal{L}_{mtloss}$) and texture ($\mathcal{L}_{mgloss}$) consistency is defined as follows: